 There are easy ways to manage your team based on your team’s needs.

-The needs of a creative team will be different from that of a project management team.
+The needs of a creative team will differ from that of a project management team.

-Which is different from that of an entrepreneurial team.
+Which differs from that of an entrepreneurial team.
 Wrike enables custom fields and workflows to allow you to prioritize, task, and track what matters to you.